rendrap/gblog/_blog_authors/even.md

 name: Even Westvang
 avatar: "/assets/blog/avatars/ava-01.jpg"
 ---
-Even is an avid avid backend developer based in the south of France.
+Even is an avid backend developer based in the south of France.